EddaSchulz/Antisense_paper/README.md

 Analyze_overlaps: Contains instructions, code and files to reproduce genome-wide analysis of antisense transcription for figures 3-4 and supplemental figures 1-2.
 (Code by Till Schwämmle)

 Nascent_transcriptome: Contains instructions, code and files to reproduce the generation of a nascent transcriptome based on TT-seq data from Gjaltema et al., 2022 (GSE167358).
-(Code by Till Schwämmle and Melissa Bothe)
+(Code by Till Schwämmle, with help from Melissa Bothe)